murggu/azure-hdinsight-aks-terraform/README.md

 # azure-hdinsight-hilo-templates

-TO BE UPDATED

-This repo shows an example for rolling out a complete nextgen HDInsight environment (codename Hilo, HDInsight on AKS) via Terraform.
+This repo shows an example for rolling out a complete HDInsight on AKS environment (aka Project Hilo) via ARM and Terraform.

-[TODO add architecture]

 This includes rollout of the following resources: